GLOBAL MARKETS-Dollar, stocks gain on U.S. economic outlook

 Third-quarter earnings are expected to increase 6.2 percent from a year earlier, according to Thomson Reuters research.
 Excluding energy, earnings growth is estimated at 4.3 percent.

-Oil fell to hover near $56 as a rise in U.S. drilling and higher output from the Organization of the Petroleum Exporting Countries halted a rally that helped prices to register their biggest third-quarter gain in 13 years.
+Oil fell more than $1 a barrel to below $56 as a rise in U.S. drilling and higher output from the Organization of the Petroleum Exporting Countries halted a rally that helped prices to register their biggest third-quarter gain in 13 years.

 U.S. energy companies added oil rigs for the first week in seven and Iraq announced its exports rose slightly in September while OPEC overall boosted output, a Reuters survey showed.